buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcTopologyResource/Entities/IfcAdvancedFace.md

 # IfcAdvancedFace

-An advanced face is a specialization of a face surface that has to meet requirements on using particular topological and geometric representation items for the definition of the faces, edges and vertices.
+An advanced face is a specialization of a face surface that has to meet requirements on using particular topological and geometric representation items for the definition of the faces, edges and vertices.<!-- end of definition -->

 An _IfcAdvancedFace_ is restricted to: